North Korea warns of retaliation against US-South Korea military drills

 "It is self-defence rights" to retaliate against any move which threatens its sovereignty and security, according to a statement from the State Affairs Commission, without elaborating.

+Pyongyang opposes US-South Korean joint military exercises, viewing them as a rehearsal for invasion.

-In its latest statement, Pyongyang said it had taken measures to calm Washington's concerns but that the US had failed to reciprocate, leaving it with a "feeling of betrayal".
+In its latest statement, Pyongyang said it had taken measures to calm Washington's concerns but that the United States had failed to reciprocate, leaving it with a "feeling of betrayal."

+Asked to comment on the North Korea statement, the US State Department made no reference to the military exercises, but a spokeswoman referred to an agreement reached between Kim Jong Un and President Donald Trump at their first summit in Singapore in June 2018.

+"President Trump remains committed to making progress towards the Singapore commitments of transformed relations, building lasting peace, and complete denuclearisation," she said.

-Mr Kim in April gave the US a year-end deadline to show more flexibility in stalled denuclearisation talks with Washington, after his talks with President Donald Trump collapsed in Hanoi in February.
+Kim in April gave the United States a year-end deadline to show more flexibility in stalled denuclearisation talks.

+This statement followed the collapse of his second summit with Trump in Hanoi in February, and has raised concerns that North Korea could return to nuclear bomb and long-range missile testing suspended since 2017.

-North Korea has tested the limits of engagement with a string of missile launches, emboldened by the impeachment inquiry into Mr Trump in Washington, analysts and officials say.
+North Korea has tested the limits of engagement with a string of short-range missile launches, and analysts say it appears to have been emboldened to toughen its approach by the impeachment inquiry into Trump in Washington.

+Senior Democratic and Republican lawmakers presented dueling narratives on Wednesday as the congressional impeachment inquiry threatening Trump's presidency entered a crucial new phase with the first televised public hearing.